gilmore-lab/protocols/Calibrate-Monitor.md

 - Exit the room.
 - Turn off all lights in the scanner room.

-### Prepare Light Meter
+### Prepare Photometer

-- Take the light meter out of the box.
+- Take the photometer out of the box.
-- Set it up by plugging in the power and the
+- Set it up by plugging in the power and the light meter.
+- Turn on the photometer
+- Ensure the following settings:
+- Zero the photometer by placing the cap on the light meter and pressing the 'zero' button

 ### Run Matlab Script

+- At a minimum a black (0,0,0) and white (255,255,255) image must be displayed on the projector screen
+- The script to do this is located on the Projector PC in 7A the scanner control room
+  - INSERT THE LOCATION OF THIS SCRIPT

+### Measure Luminance

+- Measure the value of each image on the projector screen with the light meter.

 ### Log values

+- Log the values in the file Box Sync/gilmore-lab/protocols-procedures/projector-calibration.xls